jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

-> • This is a README.md template we encourage you to use when you release your model to a GitHub repository.
+> :memo: • This is a README.md template we encourage you to use when you release your model to a GitHub repository.
 > • There are general sections in this template for various ML models.
 > • You may need to remove existing sections and add more sections depending on your needs.